YashGoyal369/CityLinker/README.md

 Vite for lightning‑fast React builds

-Made with ❤️ by Prateek Khandelwal to make daily commutes smarter.
+Made with ❤️ by Yash Goyal to make daily commutes smarter.

 Copyright (Jan 2025 - Present ) All rights are reserved.